pachyderm/pachyderm/doc/enterprise/auth/auth.md

 * **GitHub user** is a user account that is associated with a GitHub account and logs in through the GitHub OAuth flow.
 If you do not use any third-party identity provider, you use this option.
-When a user tries to log in with a GitHub account, the system verifies the identity and sends a Pachyderm token for that account.
+When a user tries to log in with a GitHub account, Pachyderm verifies the identity and sends a Pachyderm token for that account.
-* **Robot user** is a user account that logs by using a pach-generated authentication token.
+* **Robot user** is a user account that logs in with a pach-generated authentication token.
 Typically, you create a user in simplified workflow scenarios, such as initial SAML configuration.
 * **Pipeline** is an account that Pachyderm creates for